-9 ol Testing, Acknowledgement of Drug Use Policies, and ug Testing to Finlandia Nursing Program having read its Policy and Procedure on the Nursing Program, and as a prerequi- participating in any clinical experience drug testing, I am subject to the Finlar clinical agency, including but not limit drug testing or drug testing when there engaged in substance use as defined by t testing required said policies shall be complete and voluntary consent to subm Substance Use, understand that as a prerequisite to entering site to entering the clinical component of the program and at an affiliating clinical agency that requires pre-placement and any requirement to submit to pre-clinical placement is reasonable suspicion to believe that I may be impaired on the applicable policies.
+Student Consent to Drug and Alcohol Testing, Acknowledgement of Drug Use Policies, and Consent to Release Results of any Drug Testing to Finlandia Nursing Program having read its Policy and Procedure on the Nursing Program, and as a prerequ participating in any clinical experience drug testing, I am subject to the Finla clinical agency, including but not limi drug testing or drug testing when there engaged in substance use as defined by testing required said policies shall be complete and voluntary consent to subm Substance Use, understand that as a prerequisite to entering isite to entering the clinical component of the program and at an affiliating clinical agency that requires pre-placement at an affiliating Program policies and those of the affiliating ted to any requirement to submit to pre-clinical placement is reasonable suspicion to believe that I may be impaired on the applicable policies.
 I understand that the cost of any drug borne by me.
-By my signature below, I hereby give my affiliating clinical agency at which I am placed for any affiliating clinical agency at which I am placed for other violation of the Finlandia Nursing Program Policy and f any affiliating clinical agency, will result in disciplinary om the Nursing Program. of my drug tests performed in accordant hereby authorize any drug testing facil Nursing Program has a legitimate need to receive the results need with the applicable policies.
-I give my consent to, and ity that has control over any documents, records, or other esting of me, to furnish originals or copies of any such n to the Finlandia Nursing Program. inquiries of the Finlandia Nursing Progra rize any drug testing facility to answer the questions and am concerning me including, without limitation, drug testing is, analyses, questionnaires, and other materials which may or in connection with my drug test(s).
+By my signature below, I hereby give my nit to any such drug test(s) at a designated facility as required for any affiliating clinical agency at which I am placed for other violation of the Finlandia Nursing Program Policy and of any affiliating clinical agency, will result in disciplinary om the Nursing Program. of my drug tests performed in accorda hereby authorize any drug testing facil Nursing Program has a legitimate need to receive the results nee with the applicable policies.
+I give my consent to, and lity that has control over any documents, records, or other esting of me, to furnish originals or copies of any such to the Finlandia Nursing Program. inquiries of the Finlandia Nursing Progr orize any drug testing facility to answer the questions and am concerning me including, without limitation, drug testing its, analyses, questionnaires, and other materials which may or in connection with my drug test(s).
 Student's printed name Student's signature Witness printed name Witness signature Date This form will be maintained by the Nu agencies upon their request. rsing Program and will be disclosed to appropriate clinical